Airwarfare/Gitbot/README.md

 # gitbot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that bot for making wiki pages (and maybe a feature voting system later)
+> A GitHub App built with [Probot](https://github.com/probot/probot) for making wiki pages (and maybe a feature voting system later)

 ## Setup